GSFL Elected and Appointed Officers

 Bio: Gaby Axer is in the process of finishing her MA in Applied Linguistics at the University of Bonn.
 As a part of this programme, she is completing a semester abroad at Aston University where she will earn a PG diploma in Forensic Linguistics.
 Her primary area of FL interest is in author identification.
 In particular, she is interested in exploring whether and to what extent personal hallmarks of an author’s native language(s) may be transferred and identified across a variety of text-types, genres, and languages.

 Grace Sullivan Buker, Junior Student Liaison

-Bio: Grace Sullivan is a doctoral candidate of Linguistics at Georgetown University in Washington, D.C.
-Her dissertation focuses on the use of African American English and treatment of AAE speakers in the courtroom, specifically the trial of George Zimmerman for the murder of Trayvon Martin.
+Bio: Grace Sullivan completed her doctorate in Linguistics at Georgetown University in Washington, D.C.
+Her dissertation focused on the use of African American English and treatment of AAE speakers in the courtroom, specifically the trial of George Zimmerman for the murder of Trayvon Martin.
 Grace’s research interests also include forensic linguistic threat assessment, deception detection, and forensic speech science.
 Grace applies her theoretical linguistics background, which include minimalist syntax and phonetics and phonology, and the approaches of discourse analysis and interactional sociolinguistics to her forensic linguistics analyses.
-In 2017, Grace was awarded her doctorate from the Department of Linguistics at Georgetown University.

 Athina Koutsiafti, Junior Calendar Secretary